MG40/hello-world-rag/02-container/README.md

       - This is to pick Dockerfile by default.
   - To run the docker image, use
     - `docker run -p 5000:80 hello-world-rag`
-- From your terminal, you can run "curl -X POST -H "Content-Type: application/json" -d '{"query": "What does RAG stand for?"}' http://localhost:5000/ask"
+- From another  terminal, you can run `curl -X POST -H "Content-Type: application/json" -d '{"query": "What does RAG stand for?"}' http://localhost:5000/ask`

 ### Well done!
 You created and ran the program from a docker container.